GENI-NSF/geni-tools/README-authorization.txt

 # gcf.geni.auth.argument_guard.Base_Argument_Guard and provide this method:
 #
 #
-# Check the arguments and options presented to the given call
+# Check the arguments and options presented to the given call.
 # Either return an exception or
-# return the (same or modified) arguments and options
+# return the (same or modified) arguments and options.
 # def validate_arguments(self, method_name, arguments, options):
 #     return arguments, options
 argument_guard=gcf.geni.auth.argument_guard.TEST_Argument_Guard

 # Optionally, one can set up the authorization as a local XMLRPC service
-# So that the authorization runs in a separate process from the AM, which
+# so that the authorization runs in a separate process from the AM, which
 # allows AMs written in different languages to use the same authorization
 # code base.
 If a URL of an authorizer is provided, it is contacted
 # by the AM to provide authorization services.
 Otherwise, an internal